 In our last newsletter we ran a piece explaining the findings of market research we’d conducted with our customers on large PDFs created by document scanners.

-Customers have approached us trying to shrink the over large PDF files produced by their scanners & by slightly ‘bending’ our technology we’ve been able to produce some amazing results.
+Customers have approached us trying to shrink the oversized PDF files produced by their scanners.
+By ‘bending’ our technology we’ve produced some amazing results.

 “First, do no harm” is a great phrase.
-You’ll most likely have heard it quoted as part of the Hippocratic Oath, though its exact origin isn’t certain, the gist is - don’t be bad.
+You’ll most likely have heard it as part of the Hippocratic Oath, though its origin isn’t certain, the gist is - don’t be bad.